-There is a lot of research coming out that connects Platelet Rich Plasma therapy with the surgical repair of a meniscus tear.
+There is a lot of research coming out that connects Platelet Rich Plasma therapy during or following the the surgical repair of a meniscus tear.
 At our office we try to achieve these goals of meniscus repair without the surgery.
 Let’s get to the research.

 Here is a research study from August 2019 (1).
 In the introduction of the study, the research team introduced its readers to the understanding of how Platelet Rich Plasma injections can help people with meniscus tears.